 Please Note: Each individual is reminded to please keep a copy of his/her certificate of completion.
 Principal Investigators are required to retain a copy of education certificates for all research team members; these documents are subject to audit.

+This course meets the requirements of both NSF and NIH RCR training.
 Funding agency requirements can be found at: